tuanchauict/tuanchauict/README.md

 ## Tuna, the boring fish 🐟

 Hello!👋 I am Tuan Chau (aka.
-Tuna), an Android developer at LINE, who mostly reading code and design docs.
+Tuna), an Android developer at LINE, who mostly reads code and design docs.

 When I get bored, I build things like scripts for automating my work or commit to MonoSketch, a tool I built to satisfy my needs in ASCII chart drawing.